uparkh/portfolio/README.md

 The tech stack I used to make it was: Next.js, Node.js, Tailwind CSS, React.js, and TypeScript.

 I learned and used as many best practices for each of these technologies as I could, aiming to sharpen my front-end skillset.
-I'm sure you will agree if you take a look at my code.

 > But it's just a portfolio website!